Alejandro-Fuste/Boot_Class/Boot_Class2/class-content/17-no-sql/17.2/11-Stu-Mongoose-Schema/README.md

 # User Schema

-In this activity you will create a user schema with mongoose.
+In this activity you will create a user schema with Mongoose.

 ## Instructions

 * In `userModel.js` add four attributes to your schema.

-  * username: A string that will be be required, and also trimmed.
+  * username: A string that will be required, and trimmed.

   * password: A string that will be required, trimmed, and at least 6 characters.